7hebel/limbo/readme.md

 1. Ensure [Python](https://www.python.org/downloads/) is installed and added to the PATH.

-2. Clone repository:
+2. Clone the repository:

    ```bash
    git clone https://github.com/7hebel/limbo.git
    ```

-   or download as a ZIP and unpack repo.
+   or download as a ZIP and unpack.

-3. Install required dependencies:
+3. Install the required dependencies:

-   Open terminal and navigate to the limbo's directory.
+   Open the terminal and navigate to the limbo's directory.

    ```bash
    pip install -r requirements.txt